 We have incurred significant expenses relating to our research and development efforts.
 As a result, we have incurred net losses since our inception.
-As of March 31, 2010, we had an accumulated deficit of \$177,876.
-Our total unrestricted cash, cash equivalents and short-term investments as of March 31, 2010 were \$82,839 as compared to \$92,202 at December 31, 2009.
-As of March 31, 2010, we had no outstanding debt.
+As of June 30, 2010, we had an accumulated deficit of \$187,419.
+Our total unrestricted cash, cash equivalents and short-term investments as of June 30, 2010 were \$77,125 as compared to \$92,202 at December 31, 2009.
+As of June 30, 2010, we had no outstanding debt.

-Our cash and cash equivalents at March 31, 2010 were held for working capital purposes.
+Our cash and cash equivalents at June 30, 2010 were held for working capital purposes.
 We do not enter into investments for trading or speculative purposes.
 The primary objective of our investment activities is to preserve our capital.
-As of March 31, 2010 we had restricted cash of \$622.
-Restricted cash consists of \$522 held in connection with the lease agreements for our Cambridge Massachusetts facilities and \$100 held in connection with our corporate credit card program.
+As of June 30, 2010 we had restricted cash of \$622.
+Restricted cash consists of \$522 held in connection with the lease agreements for our Cambridge, Massachusetts facilities and \$100 held in connection with our corporate credit card program.
 Short-term investments are made in accordance with our corporate investment policy, as approved by our Board of Directors.
 Investments are limited to high quality corporate debt, U.S. Treasury bills and notes, bank debt obligations, municipal debt obligations and asset-backed securities.
 The policy establishes maturity limits, concentration limits, and liquidity requirements.
-At March 31, 2010, we were in compliance with this policy.
+At June 30, 2010, we were in compliance with this policy.

 We believe that our cash, cash equivalents and short-term investments and interest we earn on these balances will be sufficient to meet our anticipated cash requirements, including cash requirements with respect to the commercial launch of Mirel, for at least the next 24 months.
 If our available cash, cash equivalents, and short-term investments are insufficient to satisfy our liquidity requirements, or if we develop additional products, we may need to sell additional equity or debt securities or obtain a credit facility.
+In addition, we may seek to raise additional capital when we believe market conditions are favorable or when we otherwise believe it is prudent.
 The sale of additional equity and debt securities may result in dilution to our stockholders.
 If we raise additional funds through the issuance of debt securities or preferred stock, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
-We may require additional capital beyond our currently forecasted amounts.
+We may require additional capital beyond our current forecasted amounts.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we are unable to obtain additional financing, we may be required to reduce the scope of, delay or eliminate some or all of our planned research, development and commercialization activities, which could harm our business.

-Net cash used in operating activities was \$9,439 for the three months ended March 31, 2010 compared to \$8,626 for the respective period in 2009.
-The cash used during the three months ended March 31, 2010 primarily reflects the net loss for the period.
-The increase in cash used in operating activities during the three months ended March 31, 2010 as compared to the respective period in 2009 was primarily due to the increase in net loss and the timing associated with payments to vendors at the end of each quarter.
+Net cash used in operating activities was \$16,831 for the six months ended June 30, 2010 compared to \$12,617 for the respective period in 2009.
+The cash used during the six months ended June 30, 2010 primarily reflects the net loss for the period partially offset by non-cash expenses, including stock-based compensation expense of \$2,240, depreciation expense of \$813 and the Company's 401(k) stock matching contribution of \$254.
+The increase in cash used in operating activities during the six months ended June 30, 2010 as compared to the respective period in 2009 was primarily due to the receipt of \$3,150 in quarterly support payments from ADM during the six months ended June 30, 2009.
+As of June 30, 2009 the last of these quarterly support payments was received and recorded as deferred revenue.
+We received \$89 in funds from investment income during the six months ended June 30, 2010 compared to \$593 for the respective period in 2009.